DOF and Bokeh - Explained

 D=L² / (30F)

-Here, L is the full frame equivalent focal length in millimeter, and F is the full frame equivalent F-stop.
+Here, L is the full frame equivalent focal length in millimeters, and F is the full frame equivalent F-stop.

 You can use the formula for the circle of diffusion above to transfer this to other situations.

 • Using a 35mm lens, L² is half as big.
-So, you can focus to half the distance, i,e., to D=5m, getting everything sharp from 2.5m to infinity.
+So, you can focus on half the distance, i.e., to D=5m, getting everything sharp from 2.5m to infinity.

 • Obviously, F=16.0 is another option.
 Your lens will start to get less sharp due to diffraction.
-Combining with 35mm, you get about D=5m and everything sharp from about 2.50m to infinity.
+Combining with 35mm, you get about D=5m, and everything is sharp from about 2.50m to infinity.

-There is old advice to focus 1/3 into the scene.
-I never quite understood what this means.
-Rather, you should focus to twice the distance where you want the reasonable sharpness to start, if you need sharpness up to infinity.
+There is old advice to focus on 1/3 of the scene.
+I never quite understood what this meant.
+Instead, you should focus to twice the distance where you want the reasonable sharpness to start, if you need sharpness up to infinity.

 Street and People